 No student is too young to learn basic economic concepts!
 And, we can’t think of a better way to teach these youngsters than through an engaging learning exercise.
 Give your students an opportunity to illustrate their understanding of an economic concept using their creativity and art skills in a colorful drawing.

-And you could win FREE lessons plans & $50 for your classroom!
+And you could win $50 for your classroom & FREE economics lessons plan!

 If a student from your classroom wins, we will send your school a check for $50 to be used in your classroom.
-The teacher and student will be invited to the KCEE Regional Award Dinner.
+The teacher and student will be invited to a KCEE Regional Award Dinner to be recognized.
 All teachers submitting a classroom set of posters (minimum of 13) will receive a free grade-appropriate economic education book of lesson plans.

 Poster Entry Form – fillable Adobe pdf